allvphx/Isolation/README.md

 # TBD
 v2: use iterator to execute the transactions, add a lock schedulor (with deadlock handler) for degree 1 and degree 3.
+(June)

 v3: change the storage of degree 1 and degree 3 into real key-value store.
+(June)

 v4: implement more advanced MVCC.
+(June)

 v5: consider the range scan operation. (maybe add index & index range lock)